energostack/bisquitt/README.md

 ## Installation

-Bisquitt is currently available only as a Docker image.
-To pull it, run:
+The easiest way to install Bisquitt is to use its Docker image:

 ```console
 $ docker pull energomonitor/bisquitt